 A Brexit trade deal was reached at the last minute before the United Kingdom left the European Single Market and the European Economic Area (EEA) on 31st December 2020.
 Northern Ireland is to maintain an open border with the Republic of Ireland and will continue to be aligned with the European Single Market in a limited way.

 Revenue Bond Requirement

-This brings good news to Irish companies with only UK based directors because they can continue to operate as normal without a requirement for the Section 137 Revenue Bond for the time being.
-However, after the transitional period has lapsed, these companies will need to either appoint an EEA resident director or put in place the Section 137 Revenue Bond in order to comply with the Companies Act 2014.
+This transition period allowed time for Irish companies with only UK based directors to operate as normal without a requirement for the Section 137 Revenue Bond.
+However, now that the transitional period has passed, these companies will need to either appoint an EEA resident director or put in place the Section 137 Revenue Bond in order to comply with the Companies Act 2014.
 A third possibility is proving a ‘Real & Continuous Link‘ to the state, however, several Irish-based employees and Revenue approval is required.

-In terms of Irish company owners dealing with the implications of Brexit in general – You can access Government support and advice at www.gov.ie/brexit so your business can be as prepared as possible.
+In terms of Irish company owners dealing with the implications of Brexit in general – You can access Government support and advice at www.gov.ie/brexit.

-For further information about the requirements of Irish companies or to secure a revenue bond, please don’t hesitate to contact us on +353 (0)1 6461625 or e-mail firstname.lastname@example.org.
+For further information about the requirements of Irish companies or to secure a revenue bond, please don’t hesitate to contact us or call +353 (0)1 6461625.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.